 Kimberly, OR 97848

-John Day Fossil Beds is made up of three geographically separated locations in Oregon.
+John Day Fossil Beds encompasses 14,000 acres in three geographically separated units in Oregon: Sheep Rock, Painted Hills, and Clarno.
 The Sheep Rock Unit is located between the towns of Dayville and Kimberly.
 The Painted Hills Unit is located 9 miles northwest of of the town of Mitchell.
 The Clarno Unit is located on Highway 218 twenty miles west of the town of Fossil.

 Weather conditions at John Day Fossil Beds National Monument are highly variable in this semi-arid desert landscape.
 Summer highs can climb into the 110's.
 Winters tend to be fairly mild, with occassional snow and ice and lows occasionally dipping into the single digits.